top of page

 To organize these explorations, Big Orange focuses on three major riding corridors across the Mid-South.
 Each route connects lakes and waterways that offer strong potential for electric hydrofoil riding.

-These routes gradually form the foundation of the Mid-South 100 Waters Project, a long-term initiative to map rideable waters across the region.
+Together, these routes gradually form the foundation of the Mid-South 100 Waters Project, a long-term effort to map rideable waters across the region.

 1️⃣ Appalachian Foothills Corridor